hejiepn/massive_parallel_fir_filter/docs/exercises/ex5.rst

 **5. Interrupt handler**

 Implement the top level interrupt handlers *student_irq_ctrl_top_handler()* with branches to the appropriate handlers depending on the value of the register irq_no.
 Implement these branches with a jump table (in ANSI C: array of function pointers).
 Provide functions *student_irq_ctrl_get(...)* and *student_irq_ctrl_set(...)* to read and write those tables during run time.
 These tables should be initialized with “dummy” functions during load time, i.e. before any program execution starts.
+Refer to *rvlab/src/sw/test_irq/main.c* for a simple example of an irq handler.

 **5. Software driven test of all components**